At Sionic, we take protection of your personal data very seriously and strictly adhere to the rules laid out by all

-You have the right to confirmation as to whether or not we process your personal data and, where we do, access to the personal data, together with certain additional information.
+You have the right to confirm whether or not we process your personal data and, where we do, access to the personal data, together with certain additional information.
 That additional information includes details of the purposes of the processing, the categories of personal data concerned and the recipients of the personal data.
 Provided the rights and freedoms of others are not affected, we will supply to you a copy of your personal data.
 The first copy will be provided free of charge, but additional copies may be subject to a reasonable fee (£10).

-You as a data subject have the right to rectification, which will allow you as the data subject to modify/change any personal information to the purpose of ensuring that the information we process is update to date.
+You as a data subject have the right to rectification, which will allow you as the data subject to modify/change any personal information for the purpose of ensuring that the information we process is up to date.

 As a data subject, you have the right to stop any processing of your personal information.
 Please be aware that you must provide us with a legitimate reason for us to stop processing.
-Any request made that doesn’t conform to the GDPR will be rejected.
+Any request made that does not conform to the UK GDPR will be rejected.

 On occasion, Sionic may send you marketing emails to make you aware of new services that we believe can benefit you, the data subject.
 As you have the right to object, you can click the unsubscribe link on all of our emails to inform us that you no longer want to receive marketing emails from us.

 The right to data portability will allow you as the data subject to have your personal information securely transferred to another organisation for processing.
 At Sionic we place this reasonability on you.
 When you make this request, we will export all information about you and securely transfer it to yourself.
 You, the data subject, will be able to give this information to your chosen organisation.

 If you have any questions about these rights, please see section 10 “Additional information” of this policy.